Catherine Newman, Engagement and Communications Officer

-Catherine worked for a number of years in project management for international conservation and international development organisations.
-She became interested in sustainable development while researching the impact of tourism on indigenous people; and she is interested in global learning and has a Diploma in Learning for Sustainability.
-Catherine enjoys combining her skill in administration, with her background in sustainable development to support our activities.
+Catherine worked for a number of years in international conservation and international development NGOs.
+She became interested in sustainable development while researching the impact of tourism on indigenous people.
+Catherine has a Diploma in Learning for Sustainability and has a Professional Diploma in Digital Marketing, and she enjoys combining her interest in global justice with her marketing background to engage and communicate about Fair Trade in Scotland.

 Martin Rhodes, Chief Executive

 Martin became involved with Fair Trade through campaigning on a number of international development and trade justice issues.
 He was a founding member of the Glasgow North Fair Trade Group which joined with Fair Trade campaigners from across Glasgow to form the Glasgow Fair Trade Steering Group.
 He was elected as the Chair of the Glasgow Fair Trade Steering Group and later the Glasgow Fair Trade Co-operative.
 In September 2010, Martin was appointed as the Director of the Scottish Fair Trade Forum.